aimms/how-to/Articles/585/585-AIMMS-server-app.rst

 *   Line 6: Call the workhorse (see sub section below).

-**Similar** procedures in this example application define the same service, but use other data formats, such as CSV, Excel, Parquet, and XML.
+Similar procedures in this example application define the same service, but use other data formats, such as CSV, Excel, Parquet, and XML.
 In addition, there are similar procedures to generate a sample input file in the various data formats.

-Implementing a service
+Implementing a Service
 ----------------------

 The actual working code developed is the function ``fnc_numberOfStars``.
 Here the connection is made between that function and the procedure defining the service above.

 .. code-block:: aimms
-    :linenos:

     Procedure pr_actuallyCountStarsJson {
         Arguments: (sp_input,sp_output);